How Long Does It Take Alcohol To Metabolize in Your Body?

 How Long Does Alcohol Stay in the System?

-Urine tests are also useful for determining alcohol levels and can detect them for up to 3-5 days.
+• Urine Tests: Useful for determining alcohol levels for up to 3 to 5 days.

 How to Speed Up the Metabolism of Alcohol?